Blog

 Pioneer seem to be the most highly regarded brand.
 Alas, I have a decades old Samsung Blu-ray with a micro USB v1 connector.
 I’m sure a newer drive would be quicker, but I’m not sure I can justify the cost of a new one given that I don’t believe it would be night & day quicker.
 In addition, since I only have a collection of HD Blu-rays, there is no 4K requirement to force me to upgrade.

-Obviously, things will change if I decide to go down the 4K UHD route which, given my ownership of OLED UHD televisions is likely, but, for the time being, I’ll stick with what I’ve got.
+Obviously, things will change if I decide to go down the 4K UHD route which, given my ownership of OLED UHD televisions is likely but, for the time being, I’ll stick with what I’ve got.
+Regardless of whether it is a DVD, standard Blu-Ray or 4K disc being ripped, the principles outlined below remain pretty much the same.

 MakeMKV